JosemaPereira/user-api/packages/express-app-users-api/README.md

 # express-app-users-api

-This project contains an example CRUD API
+This project contain an example CRUD API

 ## Scripts
 ### Build